temporalio/temporal-learning/docs/getting_started/go/hello_world_in_go/index.md

 ```
 <!--SNIPEND-->

+Like in your Worker, you inject the HTTP client into the Activities struct and then register the Activities with the test environment.

-To test the Activity itself, you use the `MockActivityEnvironment` to execute the Activity rather than directly calling the `getIP` function.
+To test the Activity itself, you use the test environment to execute the Activity rather than directly calling the `getIP` function.
+You get the result from the Activity Execution and then ensure it matches the value you expect.

-The `try/finally` block ensures that if the test fails, the tests restore the `fetch` stub to its original functionality.
-This way other tests you write can also stub `fetch` with a different response.

 To test the `getLocation` Activity, you use a similar approach.
 Add the following code to the `src/mocha/activities.ts` file: